unimarkup/specification/README.md

 The frontend part of Unimarkup defines available Unimarkup elements and how to use them.
 The [frontend reference](Frontend_Reference.md) contains the frontend specification.

-## Intermediate
+## Middle end

-The intermediate part of Unimarkup defines how a Unimarkup document is stored in a SQL database.
+The middle end part of Unimarkup defines how a Unimarkup document is stored in an intermediate representation.
 This part also covers internationalization and localization for Unimarkup documents.
-The [intermediate reference](Intermediate_Reference.md) contains the intermediate specification.
+The [middle end reference](Middleend_Reference.md) contains the middle end specification.

 ## Output format